pypa/pip/docs/html/index.rst

    ux_research_design
    news

-In 2020, we're working on improvements to the heart of pip: :ref:`Resolver changes 2020`.
+In pip 20.3, we're making a big improvement to the heart of pip: :ref:`Resolver changes 2020`.
 Please `learn more and take our survey`_ to help us do it right, and `join our user experience surveys pool`_.

 If you find bugs, need help, or want to talk to the developers, please use our mailing lists or chat rooms: